chrishuman0923/postgreSQL_Docker/README.md

 What line #18 and #19 is doing is mapping a port on our host machine (the device running docker) to a port within our container.

-`3306:3306` is read as:
+`5432:5432` is read as:

-> Map all traffic from `localhost:3306` to `container:3306`.
+> Map all traffic from `localhost:5432` to `container:5432`.

-This means that we can set tools like MySQL Workbench to connect to our database on `localhost:3306` and it will be re-routed into our container and reach our database.
+This means that we can set tools like PG Admin to connect to our database on `localhost:5432` and it will be re-routed into our container and reach our database.

-Now, `3306` is the default listening port for MySQL Server and I made the ports match for simplicity.
+Now, `5432` is the default listening port for PostgreSQL and I made the ports match for simplicity.

-However, lets say that `3306` on my machine was already occupied by something.
+However, lets say that `5432` on my machine was already occupied by something.
 I could have changed the host port to anything and still connect to my database.

-E.G. If I had set the port definition in docker-compose.yml to `8080:3306` then I could still connect to my database by accessing `localhost:8080` and it would still be mapped to `container:3306`.
+E.G. If I had set the port definition in docker-compose.yml to `8080:5432` then I could still connect to my database by accessing `localhost:8080` and it would still be mapped to `container:5432`.

 <a name="persistent"></a>